Azure-Samples/sftp-creation-template/README.md

 Azure Container Instances is available in selected [locations](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quotas#region-availability).
 Please use one of the available location for Azure Container Instances resource.
 The container image used by this template is hosted on [Docker Hub](https://hub.docker.com/r/atmoz/sftp).
 It is not affiliated with Microsoft in any way, and usage is at your own risk.

+### Support

+This is a sample provided for customer guidance on an end-to-end deployment.
+This template is open source and contributions are welcome.
+While there is full support available for Azure Container Instances and Azure Files, this template does not come under the Azure Support's scope.